graham136/Xamarin-Dynamic-FormField-Configuration-Validation/README.md

 # Xamarin-Dynamic-Forms-Validation
 1. Written in Visual Studio2019.
-2. Validation based on some of https://github.com/ameerthehacker.
+2. Validation based in part on some of https://github.com/ameerthehacker.
 Love your work.
 Thanks